-The 2020 Spring Decorative Antiques Fair in Battersea Park has been canceled, out of respect for the health and safety of the exhibitors and visitors.
-This is the first time in the fair’s 35-year history that it has been canceled, but its organizers look forward to the presentation of the Autumn fair this September.
+The 2020 fair in London’s Battersea Park has been canceled, out of respect for the health and safety of the exhibitors and visitors.
+This is the first time in the event’s 35-year history that it has been canceled, but its organizers look forward to the presentation of the autumn edition this September.

 The City of Austin made the decision to cancel the SXSW conference and festival, which was slated for March 13 to 22, as well as SXSW EDU, the education and innovation initiative that was to be held over the three days leading up to the show.

 The fair, set to take place in New York’s Industry City this May, has been canceled.
 (See also ICFF + WantedDesign Manhattan, above.)